 11. No turbulence

-Avoid those nerve-jangling movements associated with flying by staying on track!
+Avoid those nerve-jangling movements associated with flying by staying on track.

 Frecciarossa, © Trenitalia, All Rights Reserved

-12. Travelling with kids is easy
+12. Travelling with children is easy

 Trains offer greater flexibility at each stage of the journey, making family train travel easier and less stressful than flying.
-Kids can move around more freely than on a plane, and you’ll have the space to pack home comforts.
+Children can move around more freely than on a plane, and you’ll have the space to pack home comforts.
 Even better, many rail operators permit young children (up to four years old) to travel for free if they share a seat with an adult passenger.
 When you book with Loco2, we’ll prompt you to enter the age of child passengers and automatically assign suitable tickets.

 13. Breaking up your journey can be a real bonus